Arv2565/final-project/docs/GRAPH_RAG_FEATURES_AND_IMPLEMENTATION.md

 ---

-## 6. Vector Search in the Graph Context
+## 6. Graph RAG & Adaptive Retrieval

 While the main vector store for chunks is Qdrant, the graph can also use Neo4j’s **native vector index** so that entities themselves are searchable by embedding.